This website uses cookies

 Migrate DB

-Auto Redirect from HTTP to HTTPS
+Step 5: Auto Redirect From HTTP to HTTPS

 To do so, you have to make a few adjustments to your WordPress .htaccess file.

-Now that you have backed up your .htaccess file, access the file from your root directory and open it in the text editor of your choice.
-At the beginning of the document, add the following lines.
+• Now that you have backed up your .htaccess file, access it from your root directory and open it in the text editor of your choice.

 RewriteEngine On